DoomFire/ClockworkDungeon/README.txt

     Tiles and objects
  []	!!
 DESCRIPTIONS NEED TO BE DONE FOR ALL !!
  []	!!
-ADD SOUNDS TO ALL APPICABLE OBJECTS !!
+ADD SOUNDS TO ALL APPLICABLE OBJECTS !!

 	!!
 SOME ICONS NEED TO BE REDONE SMALLER / DONE !!
 		- lantern